 Having played for over 15 years, you can imagine the size of my collection.
 I do enjoy pondering over my many thousands of commons, keeping them instead of throwing them away or selling them as bulk.

-Due to this, my deck counts stands at nearly 50.
-Only a dozen or so are viable even competitively to be fair, with the others being either too old or based on terrible archetypes (looking at you, Harpies, Vehicroids & Six Samurais).
+Due to this, my deck count stands at nearly 50.
+Only a dozen or so are viable even casually to be fair, with the others being either too old or based on terrible archetypes (looking at you, Ancient Gears, Vehicroids & Six Samurais).

 Personally, using a wide variety of decks is the optimal way to enjoy Yugioh.
 Investing your budget into 1-2 competitive decks is the best way to win matches and compete in tournaments for sure but I play casually.

-To give you an idea of what kind of decks I play against, here’s the ones I see most often:
+To give you an idea of what kind of decks I play against, here are the ones I see most often:

 - Paleozoic Frog

 My premiere deck back in the day, kept in most of its former glory as the go-to deck for any new player to use.

 It’ll get obliterated by competitive, or even casual decks nowadays, but for fun duelling times, the beat-down deck is a constant source of surprise.